 So for example, if you earned $40,000 a year and chose to contribute 5 percent of your income as the employee ($2,000), you’d have to contribute an additional 3 percent ($1,200) as the employer, making your total contribution $3,200.

 The mandated employer contributions of a SIMPLE IRA can make it a difficult plan to manage as a sole proprietor.
 However, like a traditional IRA, you won’t pay taxes on your contributions until you begin to make withdrawals from your account.
-That being said, if you choose to withdraw from a SIMPLE IRA within two years of filling out your Form 5305/5304, you’ll incur a hefty 25 percent tax on your contributions.
+That said, if you choose to withdraw from a SIMPLE IRA within two years of filling out your Form 5305/5304, you’ll incur a hefty 25 percent tax on your contributions.
 Ouch.
-Proceed with caution.
+Proceed with caution if you’re considering this retirement plan as a self-employed worker.

 6. Defined Benefit Plan

-Defined benefit plans closely resemble a traditional employee pension in the sense that they have a stated annual benefit — meaning you know specifically how much money you’ll have per year upon retiring — which makes your retirement plan function essentially as if you were still receiving a set yearly income.
+Defined benefit plans closely resemble a traditional employee pension in the sense that they have a stated annual benefit — meaning you know specifically how much money you’ll have per year upon retiring.
+This makes your retirement plan function essentially as if you were still receiving a set yearly income.

 You define how much you want to receive as a yearly benefit and then create a schedule of contributions to make sure you meet that total.
 In this way, defined benefit plans offer a ton of freedom in creating a timetable for retirement.
 This can be great for those who started saving late.